 The MSSP roster consists of over 140 patrollers, a unique group of “good Samaritans” from all walks of life dedicated to helping others in need of emergency medical care.
 The MSSP has alpine & telemark skiers, snowboarders, student patrollers, and non-skiing patrollers, plus a nordic patrol for Mount Spokane State Park nordic ski area.
-Each patroller is assigned to a duty shift (typically one day per week, or one night per week, or both weekend days on every other weekend).
+New to us is also a mountain bike patrol in the summer.
+Each patroller is assigned to a duty shift (typically one day or night per week, or both weekend days on every other weekend).

 Our patrollers are trained to the highest standards set by the National Ski Patrol system.
 Each patroller must undergo over 120 hours of classroom, hands-on, and on-the-hill training for initial certification, plus annual refresher training sessions, and hands-on training throughout the season.
 Candidates who successfully complete training will join a duty shift for the remainder of the first season.
 At the end of the season, successful candidates will be voted onto the MSSP and become official members with full rights, benefits and privileges.
 After the first year, all patrollers must attend an annual medical refresher (one weekend in the fall) in addition to volunteering at least 16 hours at the Mt.
 Spokane Ski Patrol Ski Swap, our primary fundraiser.

 Candidates seeking to join the MSSP must successfully complete a three-part training program: